adinashby/starter-data-structures-project/README.md

 # Data Structures & OOP - Project

-This template repository is the starter project for Programming 2 Project.
+This template repository is the starter project for the Data Structures & Object Oriented Programming Project.
 Written in Java, and tested with Gradle/JUnit.

 ### Project Description